 a taste of Eden in the Garden Route

-Despite the rapid development in Stilbaai and Jongensfontein, well-balanced commercial interests are maintained and our natural environment is fervently protected.
-The permanent population of Stilbaai and the two adjacent villages, Jongensfontein and Melkhoutfontein, is approximately 7000.
+Despite the rapid development in Stilbaai and Jongensfontein, well-balanced commercial interests are maintained, and our natural environment is fervently protected.
+Stilbaai remains a pollution-free, safe and delightful place to spend your holiday.